AndreOmniBarry/AndreOmniBarry/README.md

 ### Currently

 - Shipping Living Word to Android and iOS
-- Expanding SHEP.HERD to more church communities across Nigeria
+- Expanding SHEP.HERD to church communities across Nigeria
 - Building out the OmniBarry Inc. product portfolio
 - Open to collaboration on meaningful technology